Bowerbirds are best known for the seduction techniques of the male, whose elaborate courtship ritual extends across most of the 18 species.

 “The selection of adornments has been many and varied,” Leanne said.

-"The year our middle daughter turned three, the bird decided his best bet to impress a lady friend was with a plastic Dorothy the Dinosaur tea set that he stole from the sandpit."
+"The year our middle daughter turned three, the bird decided his best bet to impress a lady friend was with a plastic Dorothy the Dinosaur tea set he stole from the sandpit."

 "Tiny pink cutlery, little purple plates, a green sugar bowl and a miniature purple teapot took pride of place at the bower entrance.”